Date of Degree

 gamma-ray spectrum, Hypothesis Testing, penalized likelihood estimation, Poisson regression, sparisty, weak signal detection

 Includes bibliographical references (pages 133-135).

 Copyright 2012 Jinzheng Li

 Li, Jinzheng.
-"Statistical detection with weak signals via regularization." dissertation, University of Iowa, 2012.
+"Statistical detection with weak signals via regularization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.